-Today I will reveal to you such a powerful workflow feature, and it’s called the FL Studio Menu Favorites.
+Today I reveal a powerful FL Studio feature called FL Studio Menu Favorites.

 This feature is available when you select File -> Open, or File -> Save as.
 This will open Window’s File Explorer popup, and right beside Open or Save, you will see the Favorites ▼ option (with a downward caret!).